 The appearance of tanto knives in Japan

 The first tanto knives appeared during the Heian period from 794 to 1185.
-These knives did not differ in quality.
-During the Kamakura period, better materials began to be used to make tanto, and the knife itself became an invariable attribute of the samurai’s weapons.
+These knives did not differ in workmanship.
+During the Kamakura period, better materials began to be used to make tanto, and the knife itself became an invariable attribute of the samurai's weapons.

 The meaning of tanto for Japanese culture

-In the USA, tanto knives are produced by many weapons companies; a real Japanese tanto knife can be made only after obtaining a special license from a master gunsmith.
+In the USA, tanto knives are produced by many weapons companies; a real Japanese tanto knife can only be made after obtaining a special license from a master gunsmith.
 There are no more than 300 such masters throughout Japan.
 Each tanto created by their hands has the mark of the master on the blade.

 Different varieties of Japanese tanto knives

-What are Tanto combat knives?
+What are Tanto combat knives

-The original tanto (短刀= tan "short" + toh "sword") is a traditional Japanese short knife available to civilians (as opposed to the long katana).
-National treasure Japan.
-Combat knives Tantos are considered edged weapons in all countries.
-IN safe form(made of plastic, wood, rubber, etc.) is used in oriental martial arts.
+The original tanto (短刀= tan "short" + too "sword") is a traditional Japanese short knife available to civilians (as opposed to the long katana).
+National Treasure of Japan.
+Tanto combat knives are considered edged weapons in all countries.
+In a safe form (made of plastic, wood, rubber, etc.) it is used in oriental martial arts.

 Traditional samurai set - tanto, wakizashi and katana